AndreyFriedman/final-project-21-22/README.md

 About Tello EDU: https://www.ryzerobotics.com/tello-edu

+Code for the second part of the project, where the drone recognize hand gesture: https://github.com/Matan-Hodadov/tello-hand-gesture/

 Goals:
 Our goal was to code an autonomous drone that can interact with a human or a QR code.